Password correct. Please wait...

 The collection of the user's e-mail address serves to deliver the newsletter.

-The collection of other personal data as part of the registration process serves to prevent misuse of the services or the email address used.
+The collection of other personal data during the registration process serves to prevent misuse of the services or the email address used.

 4. Duration of storage

-The data will be deleted as soon as they are no longer required to achieve the purpose for which they were collected.
-The user's email address is therefore stored as long as the newsletter subscription is active.
+The data will be deleted as soon as they are no longer necessary to achieve the purpose for which they were collected.
+The user's email address will therefore be stored as long as the newsletter subscription is active.

-Other personal data collected during the registration process are generally deleted after a period of seven days.
+Other personal data collected as part of the registration process are generally deleted after a period of seven days.

-This also enables a revocation of the consent to the storage of the personal data collected during the registration process.
+This also enables the revocation of consent to the storage of personal data collected during the registration process.

 VI.
 Registration